CCHMC-Translation/CCHMC-Translation.github.io/vendor_instructions.md

 14. If it appears that a document has already been translated (e.g. more than 85% of the document is a 95% TM match or better), ask the Translations Coordinator what should be done before proceeding.

-   a.
-Bilingual forms and documents explicitly described as updates are exceptions to this.
+    - Bilingual forms and documents explicitly described as updates are exceptions to this.

 15. Notify the Translations Coordinator immediately if a requested delivery date may not be feasible.
 We need as much time as possible to make alternate plans.